-The AC is authorised to investigate any matter falling within its written terms of reference and has full access to and co-operation of the Management.
-The AC has full discretion to invite any Director or key management personnel to attend its meetings, as well as reasonable resources to enable it to discharge its functions properly.
-In performing its functions, the AC also reviews the assistance given by the Company's officers to the external auditors and internal auditors.

-Further to the above, the AC has an explicit authority to investigate any matter within its terms of reference and is authorised to obtain independent professional advice.
-It has full access to and co-operation of the Management and reasonable resources to enable it to discharge its duties properly.
-It also has full discretion to invite any Director or executive officer or any other person to attend its meetings.

-In the event that a member of the AC is interested in any matter being considered by the AC, he/she shall abstain from reviewing that particular transaction or voting on that particular resolution.

-- making recommendations to the Board on: (i) the proposals to the shareholders on the appointment and removal of external auditors; and (ii) the remuneration and terms of engagement of the external auditors; - reviewing the adequacy, (e) effectiveness, independence, scope and results of the • external audit and the company's internal audit function: and - reviewing the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated appropriately followed up on.
-The company publicly discloses, and clearly communicates to employees, the existence of a whistle-blowing policy and procedures for raising such concerns.

-The AC is regulated under its written terms of reference.
-The principal functions of the AC include:

-- reviewing the adequacy and effectiveness of the Group's internal controls, including financial, operational, compliance and information technology controls and reporting to the Board annually; - reviewing the adequacy and effectiveness of the internal audit - reviewing the internal and external auditors' annual audit plan; - reviewing the internal and external auditors' reports and the independence and objectivity of the external auditors; - reviewing the co-operation given by the Company's officers to the internal and external auditors; - ensuring the integrity of the financial statements of the Group before submission to the Board for approval of release of the results announcement on SGXNet; - nominating external auditors for appointment and re-appointment and approving the remuneration and terms of engagement of the external - meeting with the internal auditors and external auditors without the presence of the management at least once a year; - reviewing internal control procedures; and - reviewing and ratify all interested person transactions, if any, to ensure that they comply with the approved internal control procedures and have been conducted on an arm's length basis.
+Provisions of the Code Corporate Governance Report (d) making recommendations to the Board on: (i) the proposals to the shareholders on the appointment and removal of external auditors; and (ii) the remuneration and terms of engagement of the external auditors; The AC is regulated under its written terms of reference.
+The principal functions of the AC include: reviewing the adequacy and effectiveness of the Group's internal controls, including financial, operational, compliance and information technology controls and reporting to the Board annually; reviewing the adequacy and effectiveness of the internal audit function; reviewing the internal and external auditors' annual audit plan; reviewing the internal and external auditors' reports and the (e) reviewing the adequacy, effectiveness, independence, scope and results of the external audit and the company's internal audit function; and independence and objectivity of the external auditors; reviewing the co-operation given by the Company's officers to the internal and external auditors; ensuring the integrity of the financial statements of the Group before submission to the Board for approval of release of the results announcement on SGXNet; nominating external auditors for appointment and re-appointment and (f) reviewing the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.
+The company publicly discloses, and clearly communicates to employees, the existence of a whistle-blowing policy and procedures for raising such concerns. approving the remuneration and terms of engagement of the external auditors; meeting with the internal auditors and external auditors without the presence of the management at least once a year; The AC met twice in FY2021.

-In addition to the activities undertaken to fulfil its responsibilities, the AC is kept abreast by the Management, the external auditors and the internal auditors on changes to the accounting standards, stock exchange rules and other codes and regulations which could have an impact on the Group's business and financial statements.

-Activities of the AC

-The AC met twice in FY2020.
 Details of the members' attendance at the meetings are set out at page 15 in this Annual Report.
 The meeting materials are circulated to the Directors by the Company Secretary.
 The Financial Controller, Company Secretary, internal auditors and external auditors are invited to these meetings.

-During the FY2020, the AC has reviewed the internal audit plans for FY2020 presented by the internal auditors.
-The AC has also reviewed the half-yearly and yearly financial statements together with the Management, the Financial Controller and the external auditors regarding the significant accounting policies, judgment and estimates applied by the Management in preparing the annual financial statements.
+During the FY2021, the AC has reviewed the internal audit plans for FY2021 presented by the internal auditors.
+The AC has also reviewed the half-yearly and yearly financial statements together with the Management, the Financial Controller and the external auditors regarding the significant accounting policies, judgment and estimates applied by the management in preparing the annual financial statements.
 Following the review and discussions, the AC then recommended to the Board for further review and approval of the audited annual financial statements.
 Apart from the above, the AC commissions and reviews the findings of internal investigations into matters where there is suspicion of fraud or irregularity, failure of internal controls or infringement of any Singapore law, rule or regulation, which has or is likely to have a material impact on the Company's operational results and/or financial position.